linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/Financial Intermediation and Delegated Loan Monitoring.md

 ---
-parent_directory: Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring
-title: "Class 3: Financial Intermediation and Delegated Loan Monitoring"
+title: "Financial Intermediation and Delegated Loan Monitoring"
-tags:
-aliases:
-  - Financial Intermediation and Delegated Loan Monitoring
-parent_folder: Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring
+parent_directory: "Class 3-Financial Intermediation and Delegated Loan Monitoring, Intro to Bankruptcy and Debt Restructuring"
-subfolder:
-key_concepts:
+formatted: "2025-12-21 04:37:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
+primary_tags:
+  - financial intermediation
+  - delegated monitoring
+  - loan contracts
+  - bank asset services
+  - diversification benefits
+secondary_tags:
+  - monitoring costs
+  - agency problems
+  - control rents
+  - liquidation costs
+  - debt contracts
+  - moral hazard
+  - asymmetric information
+  - risk diversification
 cssclasses: academia
-linter-yaml-title-alias: "Class 3: Financial Intermediation and Delegated Loan Monitoring"
 ---

-# Class Note 3

-# Financial Intermediation and Delegated Loan Monitoring: Bank Asset Services This continues the discussion from class note 2
+# Financial Intermediation and Delegated Loan Monitoring

+## Bank Asset Services

+This continues the discussion from class note 2.

-# Financial Intermediation
+## Financial Intermediation

 If there is a small supply of large investors who can lend 1 on personal account and then monitor (fewer such investors than profitable large projects), and no way to delegate monitoring, then some projects that would benefit from monitoring would be financed with non-monitored, publicly-traded, debt.

 I want to show how financial intermediaries can be set up to create synthetic large investors.
 There will be a profit opportunity to set up such intermediaries if none are present and there is a short supply of large investors.
 If there are few large investors and no intermediaries then we saw in class note 2 that loans are made at  $31.25\%$  and finding a way to make monitored loans at  $31.25\%$  can allow a banker to make a profit.
 Of course, if other banks can enter and compete, the loan rates will be pushed down.

-# The Example from class note 2
+## The Example from Class Note 2

 Suppose that there are no large investors, only small investors each with .0001 (\(100) to lend, and 10,000 small lenders are needed to finance 1 (\)1 million).
 Suppose the cost of monitoring 0.0002 (\(200) for each.
 If each of 10,000 lenders were to monitor whenever there is a default on the loan, the cost would be 2, which is prohibitive, and no one would monitor.
 When monitoring cost is prohibitive, the optimal contract is publicly-traded debt with face value 1.3125 (see class note 2).
 Delegating monitoring to one agent avoids the duplication, but causes incentive problems for the agent delegated the monitoring task.
 Small lenders will not observe the effort put into monitoring, or the information monitored by the agent.
 The agent (let's call him or her "the banker") has a conflict of interest with the small lenders.
 The conflict is similar to the conflict of interest between the borrower and the small lenders.

 How can the monitoring task be delegated without the need to monitor the monitor?
 Answer: The banker can face liquidation as a function of the amount paid to the 10,000 small lenders.

-# Delegated Monitoring Requires Diversification: the one-loan bank
+## Delegated Monitoring Requires Diversification: The One-Loan Bank

 Suppose that the banker monitors a single loan (runs a one-loan bank) on behalf of the small lenders, and does not diversify across loans.
 When the borrower's project returns 1, the banker can monitor and collect the 1 without actually liquidating.
 However, the bank itself would

 need to be liquidated in this case, because the face value of the bank's debt must exceed 1.
 If the bank's debt contract with the small depositors has a face value of 1 or less, the small depositors never receive more than 1, which delivers less that the 1.05 expected repayment they need to receive the required  $5\%$  expected return.<sup>1</sup> If the bank is liquidated when its loan defaults by paying 1, the bank is liquidated whenever the borrower would have been liquidated, had the borrower used publicly-traded debt.
 Unless the 10,000 lenders each monitor the banker (costing .0002 each, or a prohibitive total of 2), the one-loan bank will default and be liquidated just as often as the borrower.
 This seems to imply that delegating the loan monitoring to the banker will not succeed.

-# Can the banker use diversification to reduce delegation costs?
+## Can the Banker Use Diversification to Reduce Delegation Costs?

-# The two-loan bank
+## The Two-Loan Bank

 Suppose the banker monitored not one loan, but a diversified portfolio of loans.
 A very simple way to show the value of diversification is to examine the two-loan bank.